3rd Sunday after the Epiphany

 “Truly I tell you, no prophet is accepted in the prophet’s hometown.
 But the truth is, there were many widows in Israel in the time of Elijah, when the heaven was shut up three years and six months, and there was a severe famine over all the land; yet Elijah was sent to none of them except to a widow at Zarephath in Sidon.
 There were also many lepers in Israel in the time of the prophet Elisha, and none of them was cleansed except Naaman the Syrian.”
 (Luke 4:24-27)

 That’s what came in between.
 They may seem innocent enough words to us.
 But it is helpful to know that this widow from Zarephath at Sidon whom Elijah chose to help, and the leper Naaman of Syria whom Elisha chose to help, were both Gentiles, non-Jews, outsiders, in short, the enemy.
 Jesus’ hometown crowd didn’t need to be reminded of these stories from the past that implied God’s help to the enemy.
 Even worse, it seemed that this is what Jesus was saying his ministry would be about, that he would be siding with the enemy.
 What hometown crowd wants to hear that?!
-It would be like Brett and Reggie walking out to the cheering Wisconsin crowds this week and saying, “Well, we’d really like Denver to win on Sunday.”
-We’d ride them out on a rail!
+It would be like George W. Bush standing up yesterday with a long list of people he wanted to help around the world, with hardly a mention of what he wanted to do for Americans, for his ‘hometown crowd.’
+We’d ride him out on a rail!
 Just like Jesus’ hometown crowd did with him.

 In this story from the beginning of Jesus’ ministry, we also glimpse how it is that Jesus could turn the hometown crowd from cheers to jeers.
 He seemed to be claiming that he was playing for the opposition, that God had called him to minister especially to the outsiders, not the insiders.
-Thinking about that game tonight and counting on our heroes to play their best for us, we can understand why Jesus’ hometown crowd was not happy with his first sermon.
-We very well might have been among the crowd who tried to drive him off a cliff, just like we might do with Brett or Reggie if they were to declare their allegiance to Denver.
+Thinking about yesterday’s inauguration speech and Bush’s promises for our own nation, we can understand why Jesus’ hometown crowd was not happy with his first sermon.
+We very well might have been among the crowd who tried to drive him off a cliff, just like we might do with George W. Bush if he was to declare his allegiance to someone else’s Constitution instead of our own.

 Now, this story raises at least two difficult questions: (1) If Jesus was right about his call from God to reach out even to outsiders, to the enemy, then who exactly is this God?
 What kind of crazy God sends his Son to help the enemy?
 And (2) how was it that Jesus could muster the strength and courage to follow this strange God?
 I’m not going to try to answer both questions today.
 I’m going to save the first question about this crazy God for next week, when we will read again the conclusion to this gospel story.